 Maverick Trading Review Summary

 Maverick Trading provides an interesting opportunity for traders to learn options- and Forex-trading and gain access to valuable capital at the same time.

-Darren said that Maverick Trading’s retention rate on a yearly basis is over 90%.
+Darren said that Maverick Trading’s retention rate on a yearly basis is over 90% because of their onboarding process.
 This is impressive!

 You have to go through an interview before you get temporary access to additional content.

 And before a new trader comes on board, the capital requirements to trade with the firm are thoroughly discussed during their interview with their recruiter.

 In the past, Maverick Trading had another benefit; they were the only provider offering options- and forex trading education and funded accounts.

 But now, the market leader TopstepTrader has also two programs for both purposes:

 The extent of Maverick Trading’s education, support and training is remarkable.